 Echo and Tile join Amazon Sidewalk

-We’re excited to announce that many Echo devices will support Amazon Sidewalk beginning later this year.
-Echo customers with eligible devices, including the all-new Echo and Echo show 10, will be able to use Echo as a Sidewalk Bridge to help compatible devices automatically connect or reconnect to their router, set up new Echo devices, or locate items connected to Sidewalk.
-And starting later this year, Tile will offer the first third-party Sidewalk-enabled device and experience on Sidewalk to help customers find misplaced keys or wallets, or locate a backpack left at a neighborhood picnic.
+We’re excited to announce that many Echo devices will also support Amazon Sidewalk.
+Echo customers with eligible devices, including the all-new Echo and Echo Show 10, will be able to use Echo as a Sidewalk Bridge to help compatible devices automatically connect or reconnect to their router, set up new Echo devices, or locate items connected to Sidewalk.
+And Tile will also offer the first third-party Sidewalk-enabled device and experience on Sidewalk to help customers find misplaced keys or wallets, or locate a backpack left at a neighborhood picnic.

 Connections that can help your community

 Beyond the benefits Amazon Sidewalk provides in and around your home, Sidewalk offers new ways for neighbors to support efforts that have a positive impact on their community.
 Beginning later this year, we will begin a new proof of concept with the American Red Cross, which supplies about 40 percent of the nation’s blood.
 We’ll explore if Amazon Sidewalk can support the tracking of blood collections supplies between distribution centers and donation sites to add new efficiencies within the blood donation supply chain.

 To support this effort, Amazon is donating the devices, technology, and teams needed for this proof of concept.
 We hope Sidewalk can help the American Red Cross deliver a vital service to the community.

 Protecting your security and privacy

 Customer privacy and security is foundational to Amazon Sidewalk.
 The Sidewalk network uses three layers of encryption to keep data shared over the network safe, and the same strong encryption standards are required for all applications and devices that use the network.